 A grip is part of the production team that develops and builds the set for a movie, commercial, or television show.
-Grips work primarily on the often-complex equipment which supports the cameras and on lighting.
+Grips work primarily on the complex equipment which supports the cameras and on lighting.
 Those who wish to obtain higher-level positions in the film production industry often start off as grips.
 Specializations include best boy grips, key grips, and dolly grips.

 Job Description of a Grip

 Types of grips include the key grip, the best boy grip, and the dolly grip.
 Typically, individuals start as grips and, as they gain experience, may be promoted through the various levels to become the key grip.
 Grips build, take down, and repair flats - the structures on the stage - and moving or stationary platforms.